Marketing Summarized

 • The article they write will draw attention from a niche, who develop their own ideas.

-• Within a few weeks or months, your idea will have taken on a completely different form than when you first expressed it.
+• Within a few weeks or months, your idea will have taken on an entirely different form than when you first expressed it.

 Sales